 This place has its own hotel-run kids' clubs providing hours of fun for your little ones, with different activities planned every day.
 Suitable for children aged 4 to 12.

-Double room sleeps up to four - can be sold as a single.
-This room comes with a ceiling fan, TV, iron and board on request, coffee facilities, alarm clock and a minibar restocked every other day with beer, water and soft drinks.
+Junior suite sleeps up to four - can be sold as a single.
+With ceiling fan, TV, iron and board on request, alarm clock and the minibar is restocked every other day with beer, water and soft drinks.

-RhonaBal, Cumbernauld, United Kingdom
+balamuruhan, London, United Kingdom

 Items marked with * incur extra charges which are payable locally

 Prices displayed in the 'top places to stay' section are the lowest prices available departing within the next 365 days.
 All offers are subject to very limited availability.

 All prices shown are updated once every morning and therefore could change at any time during the day.
 All prices shown are per person and are based on 2 adults sharing unless otherwise stated.
 When selecting an offer you will be asked to enter in the number of adults and children travelling, the applicable price will then be displayed based on your chosen party size.

 All offers are subject to availability.
 First Choice reserves the right to withdraw these offers at any time and without notice.
 For full booking terms and conditions please click here